 What are tournaments like?

 Tournaments are hosted at high school and college campuses where students compete against other high school students from over thirty other schools.
 The venues are primarily in the metro area and Willamette Valley.
 The team occasionally travels to tournaments requiring overnight travel.
 Each team member competes in 2 events at a tournament with either 1 debate and 1 speech event, or two speech events (no debate).
 It is highly recommended each student have 3 events prepared at all times as events often fill up, requiring a student to compete in a different event.
-Tournaments are all day events.
+Tournaments are all day events and are full day commitments.
 The team leaves early in the morning and returns late at night.
 Most tournaments are held on a Saturday.
 Larger tournaments occur on a Friday/Saturday and require students to have an excused, school sponsored absence from Friday classes.
 Coaches take care of excusing absences with the attendance office.
 For overnight tournaments, students sleep two to a bed, four students total per room.
-At no time are students allowed in the rooms of students of the opposite gender.
+At no time are students allowed in the rooms of students of the opposite sex.

 The competition season is divided into two sections: "Invitationals" occur October-March and any member of the team is eligible to attend.
 "Qualifying" tournaments occur March-June when coaches choose students to represent the team.

 Although the team competes in about 20 tournaments every year, each individual student does not compete at every one.
 Students and their families plan together to choose which tournaments to attend.
 However, students are expected to compete consistently, and at the very minimum of 5 tournaments throughout the "invitational" competition season.